elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

     <br />
     <div></div>

-- **Client** – The decorated Component is referenced by the Client object participant.
+- **Client** – The Client object participant references the decorated Component.
-- **Component** – The object to which additional functionality is added is referred to as a Component.
+- **Component** – The object to which additional functionality gets added is a Component.
 - **Decorator** – By keeping a reference to the Component, defining an interface that conforms to the Component's interface, and implementing the additional functionality, the Decorator acts as a wrapper around it.
-In an application, there can be more than one decorator.
+In an application, there can be more than one Decorator.

 <br />
   </div>